pismute/classy-optics/README.md

 ## Classy optics

-`classy-optics` has the same goal with [meow-mtl], but focused on having less ambiguity and in Scala 3. `classy-optics` can narrow MTL type classes with classy optics.
-Optic instances are automatically generated, but It does not support identical optics because we do not need regenerate existing MTL instances.
+`classy-optics` has the same goal with [meow-mtl], but focused on having less ambiguity in Scala 3. `classy-optics` can narrow MTL type classes with classy optics, Optic instances are automatically generated.
+It does not support identical optics because we do not need regenerate existing MTL instances.
 Also, It gives compilation error on ambiguous data type as possible.

 ### Product Examples